aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 5Nov18
+Worked on PDX Wildlife a little.
+Start a new job (hopefully) tomorrow.

 ## 30Oct18
 Worked on ERDs for PDX Wildlife.
 Did a few tutorials on sqlite and python.
 Worked on github issues that seemed to miraculously solve themselves today.